nori0227/Exploration_of_Patient_No-shows/README.md

 The car crash dataset was enriched with the baseline dataset on zipcode, and then on zipcode and date.

-Scripts for streamlit visualizations are also available in this folder along with images of visualizations.
+Scripts for Streamlit visualizations are also available in this folder along with images of visualizations.

 A ML statistical analysis was conducted using the linear regression studying the effect of patient age on no show.

-A traditional statistical test was conducted ---
+A traditional one way statistical test was conducted in R on patient age.

 ## Insights
 Results of the ML statistical analysis -ML JAR are available in this folder.